harshpandey002/react-demo-portfolio/README.md

 # Getting Started with Create React App

+This is a demo portfolio which uses framer-motion and react-router for Animation and Routing respectively.\
-This is not my portfolio, this project is for learning purpose.
+This project is for learning purpose.

 ## Available Scripts